crazy-max/CwsSession/README.md

 # CwsSession

-CwsSession is a PHP class to manipulate sessions.
+CwsSession is a PHP class to manipulate sessions.<br />
 Data are securely encrypted and sessions are stored in database.

 ## Requirements and installation